 ACOE Schools and Programs

-Opportunity Charter School serves students ages 16-24 who have previously separated from school or have been unsuccessful in school, desire a high school diploma, and will benefit from support with employment readiness and obtaining employment.
+Opportunity Academy serves students ages 16-24 who have previously separated from school or have been unsuccessful in school, desire a high school diploma, and will benefit from support with employment readiness and obtaining employment.
 It utilizes an independent studies format with blended learning models; incorporating computer-based curriculum, small group instruction, independent and classroom-based study options.

 William P. Burke Academy provides academic instruction, support services, and child care for pregnant and parenting students in Hayward.
 Teachers and staff offer a nurturing learning environment for young parents, both moms and dads, as they complete their high school education.